Marmalade: A Collection of Above Three Hundred Receipts

 The first printed recipe for orange marmalade, though without the chunks typically used now, was in Mary Kettilby's 1714 cookery book, A Collection of Above Three Hundred Receipts (pages 78–79).
 The book mentions beaten marmalade, with the orange peel and pulp boiled soft and pounded in the paste.

-Scottish and British influence
+Scottish and English influence

-The Scottish are credited with developing marmalade as a spread, with Scottish recipes in the 18th century using more water to produce a less solid preserve than before.
+The Scots are credited with developing marmalade as a spread, with Scottish recipes in the 18th century using more water to produce a less solid preserve than before.

-The Scottish were the people who made marmalade a breakfast item.
+The Scots were the people who made marmalade a breakfast item.
 James Boswell and Samuel Johnson were given it at breakfast while in Scotland in 1773.
-In the 19th century, the English followed the Scottish and began to eat marmalade in the morning.
+In the 19th century, the English followed suit and began to eat marmalade in the morning.
 The American writer Louisa May Alcott visited Britain, and later described "a choice pot of marmalade and a slice of cold ham" to be "essentials of English table comfort".